XAmi101/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 since the egg gets broken when if it is thrown off floor f or higher, I would start at the middle and drop the egg  move upwards if it doesnt break and downwards if it does break.
-Then I would find the middle for this new section and drop the egg and repeat until I find the "f" floor.  the runtime would be O(log(n)).
+Then I would find the middle for this new section and drop the egg and repeat until I find the "f" floor.  the runtime would be O(log(n)). via Binary Searching algorithm